 If your loved one is planning on leaving the state or the country while on bond, they should inform the bail bonding company.
 In some cases, the court may require the defendant to not leave the state.
 If this is the case, then permission from the court is required as well.
 If permission is not given, the defendant may have a warrant for their arrest if they leave.
 The most important thing is that they show up for all of their court dates.

 This is one of the top “5 FAQs” about bail bonds in Connecticut.
-Anyone who is in jail being held on a bail bond must pay the full bail or a fee to get out.
-This is a legal requirement from the court or the State.
+Anyone who is in jail being held on a bail bond must pay the full bail or a fee to the bondsman to get released.
+This is a legal requirement from the court or the state.
 While some bail bonds companies can offer creative payment plans and may take different forms of payment, they all need to comply with state-mandated minimum fees.
 Be wary of anyone guaranteeing they can get your loved one out of jail for free.
 No one can get out of jail for free.
 To answer this question, is bail free?
 Bail is not free.

 Most of the time yes.
 Depending on the type of criminal charges, some police departments or state troopers in Connecticut would require that the individual involved get down to the police station to find out the bail amount and charges.
 In this case, we can send a bail bondsman along with the individual so if he or she is to get a bail bond, we can facilitate the immediate release for them.

 In an effort to help, we shared these 5 FAQs about bail bonds in Connecticut.
 At 3-D Bail Bonds, we want to make the bail process as simple as possible.
 This is why we offer free consultations and immediate availability.
 Contact us at (860) 247-2245 to get your loved one home again quickly, and visit our website for more information on our services.
-You can also find us on Facebook
+You can also follow us on Facebook, Twitter, and Instagram.